Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 She was on her way from Port of Spain to Gibraltar with 14 366 tons of fuel oil on June 27-1942 when she was torpedoed by U-126 (Bauer).
 She was on charter to Tankers Corp. of New York at the time.

-Position for Leiv Eiriksson's sinking is given as 13 18N 59 57W in Jürgen Rohwer's "Axis Submarine Successes of World War Two".
+Jürgen Rohwer's "Axis Submarine Successes of World War Two" gives the position for Leiv Eiriksson's sinking as 13 18N 59 57W.
 This position is a little different from what is found in reports presented at the maritime hearings in New York.
-I've received a copy of these reports from Ken Dunn, who in turn has received them from the Maritime Museum in Oslo.
+I've received a copy of these reports from Ken Dunn, who in turn received them from the Maritime Museum in Oslo.
 Included was also a crew list.
-It appears the maritime hearings were not held until Aug.
+It appears the hearings were not held until Aug.
 11-1948 in New York.
 Questioned at the hearings were 1st Mate Johannes Hansteen, who had come on duty at 04:00, 2nd Engineer John Haldorsen, who was in the engine room, Able Seaman Borge Astrup Andersen, who was at the helm when the 1st torpedo hit (he had later seen the U-boat from the lifeboat), Able Seaman Bjarne Monsen, who had been on lookout duty from 04:00 and was thrown down to the deck when the explosion occurred (he had not seen the U-boat until after the 2nd explosion) and Able Seaman Sverre Egge, on gun duty (saw the U-boat just before the 2nd torpedo hit).
-The following text is a summary of 3 reports presented at the hearings and various statements made by these 5 men on Aug.
+What follows is a summary of 3 reports presented at the hearings and various statements made by these 5 men on Aug.
 11 (names in bold green text are mentioned for the first time in the text, names in pale green have been mentioned before).

 One of the reports is signed by the 1st and 3rd mates, who state that the ship had arrived Port of Spain Road at 18:20 on June 20-1942.
 She headed for Point Fortin with a pilot on board at 10:50 on the 23rd, arriving around 12:20.
 Loading of cargo started at 07:30 on the 24th and was completed at 08:40 on the 25th, with the cargo distributed between the center tanks No. 1, 2, 3, 5, 6, and 7 and side tanks No. 10, 11, 13, 14, 15, 16, 18 and 19.
 At the maritime hearings the 1st mate stated that the fuel oil had a higher temperature than usual, 125°F compared to the usual 80-90°.
 He said that he thought the oil had not been cooled after having been refined.
 They departed Point Fortin with a pilot on board at 11:15 on the 25th, arriving Port of Spain Roads at 13:40 the same day.